 Always Check the Ingredients of the Tablet

-Checking the ingredients of the Potassium Iodate is of utmost importance.
-This ensures that you are not allergic to any of the ingredients and prevent unwanted side effects.
-Most importantly, if you come to discover that you are allergic to any iodine substances, it is certain that you will be allergic to Radioactive Iodine as well.
+Most importantly, if you discover that you are allergic to any iodine substances, it is certain that you will be allergic to radioactive iodine as well.
 This is another matter that needs to be urgently discussed with your doctor.

 Do not take Potassium Iodate IF:

-• Due to extreme heat, you got dehydrated or are suffering from cramps.
+Due to extreme heat, you get dehydrated or are suffering from cramps.

 Pregnancy